-- The Sydney ferries figures include private operators (maybe 1-2 million per year), but I have had to estimate a figure for 2009-10.
+- The Sydney ferries figures include private operators (maybe 1-2 million per year), but I have had to estimate figures post 2009-10.

 - Sydney Metro light rail don’t generally publish their patronage figures to great precision.
 The 2008-09 figure I have is 7 million (rounded to the nearest million).

-- I have calculated the population of greater Sydney as the Sydney SD + Newcastle SD + Wollongong SSD.
+- I have calculated the population of “Sydney+surrounds” as a combination of SA3 areas covering metropolitan Sydney, Newcastle, the Hunter Valley and Illawarra region.
+Here’s a map.
 Unfortunately it’s not a perfect match for the footprint of CityRail and “outer metropolitan” bus services, but I think reasonably close, particularly for trend analysis purposes.

 - I have not included: